manasikattel/manasikattel.github.io/_pages/projects.md

 detection model to generate surgical scene graphs, which is ingested by a Question Generation engine to generate question-anwer pairs.
   * Classification-based VQA model is trained on VisualBERT-based architecture.
-  * Supervised by Prof. Nicolas Padoy at the CAMMA Lab, University of Strasbourg, France.

 * **Weakly-supervised Cell detection for Cytotoxicity Standardization** \| [Code](https://github.com/manasikattel/SISSI) \| [Paper](https://link.springer.com/chapter/10.1007/978-3-031-16852-9_10) \| Mar 2022 – Jul 2022
   * Best Paper award at the Domain Adaptation and Representation Transfer Workshop, MICCAI 2022.